dannsam/xenko-docs/manual/input/pointers.md

 > [!Note] Pointer events are listed in chronological order (time of the event).

 ##Use Multi-Touch
-**To active Multi-Touch** functionality use [Input.MultiTouchEnabled](xref="SiliconStudio.Xenko.Input.InputManager.MultiTouchEnabled") property.
+**To active Multi-Touch** functionality use [MultiTouchEnabled](xref="SiliconStudio.Xenko.Input.InputManager.MultiTouchEnabled").

-It gets or sets a Boolean value (true/false) indicating if simultaneous multiple finger touches are enabled or not.
+It indicates if simultaneous multiple finger touches are enabled or not.
-If Multi-touch is disabled, Xenko triggers events only for the first finger which touched the screen.
+If Multi-touch is disabled, Xenko triggers events only for the first finger that touches the screen.

-**Syntax**: ``public abstract bool MultiTouchEnabled { get; set; }``

-> [!Note] By default, multi-touch functionality is enabled.
+> [!Note] By default, multi-touch is enabled.

 ##Use PointerEvent Class